RunSi/DEVWKS-2601/guide/step6.md

 * Runs a for loop issuing the commands for the parsers and then adds data (add_leaf) to the new Ops object structure.
 * src is the dictionary item from the parsed output.
 For example '['(?P<interf>.*)][VNI]' will equate to the value of VNI (6001)
-* dest is where the data will be placed in the new object structure referenced as info.
+* dest is where the data will be placed in the new object structure referenced as *info*.
 In this case the src and dest keys are the same but this does not have to be the case
 * Finally the make() is invoked to finalise the new object structure.